Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Methods

-where $y(\mathbf{s}, t)$ is the dependent variable TDI for BVCell $\mathbf{s}$ at time $t$, $x_k(\mathbf{s})$ are the $p$ independent variables for BVCell $\mathbf{s}$, $\beta_k(\mathbf{s}, t)$ are the coefficients that vary across both space and time, and $\varepsilon(\mathbf{s}, t)$ is the error term.
+where $y(s, t)$ is the dependent variable TDI for BVCell $s$ at time $t$, $x_k(s)$ are the $k$ independent variables for BVCell $s$, $\beta_k(s, t)$ are the coefficients that vary across both space and time, and $\varepsilon(s, t)$ is the error term.
 During the estimation process, we employ a spatio-temporal bi-square kernel function to adaptively assign weights based on spatial and temporal proximity \citep{que2020spatiotemporal}.
 In addition, when implementing the STWR model, we include TDI from 06:00 to 23:00 to account for active human behavior while excluding non-service hours of urban infrastructure \citep{ma2018geographically}.
 The performance comparisons of GWR and STWR are reported in Supplementary Tables 3 and 4 for rest and work days, respectively.

 After deriving the spatially and temporally weighted coefficients from the STWR model, a bandwidth-based smoothing approach was employed to construct composite indicators for each component of urban systems.
-Given that $\beta_k(\mathbf{s}, t)$ varies across spatial and temporal dimensions, a bi-square kernel function was applied to derive the smoothed coefficient $\tilde{\beta}_k(\mathbf{s}, t)$ for feature $k$ at location $\mathbf{s}$ and time $t$.
+Given that $\beta_k(s, t)$ varies across spatial and temporal dimensions, a bi-square kernel function was applied to derive the smoothed coefficient $\tilde{\beta}_k(s, t)$ for feature $k$ at location $s$ and time $t$.
 Using the smoothed coefficients, the composite indicator for each BVCell was computed as a weighted sum of the input variables, incorporating both the intercept term and the contributions of each feature.
-The composite indicator $\text{CI}(\mathbf{s}, t)$ for BVCell $\mathbf{s}$ at time $t$ was computed as:
+The composite indicator $\mathrm{CI}(s, t)$ for BVCell $s$ at time $t$ was computed as:

-where $x_k(\mathbf{s})$ represents the standardized values of the independent variables.
+where $x_k(s)$ represents the standardized values of the independent variables.
 This composite indicator captures the aggregated impact of each urban system component on traffic dynamics, which retains critical spatial heterogeneity while reflecting the localized interactions between urban systems and mobility patterns.
+However, since these composite indicators are derived from a globally consistent feature set, cross-city differences in STWR model fit may reflect not only heterogeneous urban-traffic interactions but also the degree to which the selected variables capture locally salient determinants of traffic patterns.